Want to learn more about the Counting On Strategy for addition?

 Counting On is a strategy kids use to, you guessed it…add numbers.
 Kids start using this strategy when they are able to conceptualize numbers.
 They move from counting everything or Counting All to Counting On.

 This addition strategy is so important because it’s a sign that your students are beginning to do mental math.
-Kids have to be able to “hold” a quantity in their mind and then add on to it.
+Kids have to be able to “hold” a quantity in their minds and then add on to it.

 Counting On vs. Counting All